fnordoglargh/metametalmapper/README.md

     of origin on MA.
 The collection may not be needed.
 * The instruments of artists are a string separated by commas.
 This might be inconvenient for any analysis on the individual instruments.
-* The order instrument structure may be in the wrong order.
+* The hierarchy of the instrument structure for artists may be in the wrong order.
 * Crawling the whole database of almost 130.000 bands will take a very long time (one or two days).
     You will probably run out of memory before that.
 There is no flushing of intermittent results.
 Which brings us to the...